-The application for a Conditional Use Permit is required by the Desert Hot Springs Zoning Code to assure compatibility with surrounding land uses and to develop projectspecific conditions to assure successful operation in concert with the City's development goals.
-The application has been processed expeditiously.
+The application for a Conditional Use Permit is required by the Desert Hot Springs Zoning Code to assure compatibility with surrounding land uses and to develop project-specific conditions to assure successful operation in concert with the City's development goals.
+The application has been processed expeditiously, with a recent resubmittal in November 2017.